Setting up a limited liability company

 Please note that even a company or another entity can set up a limited liability company.
 A member of the Board of Directors and the Managing Director have to, however, be a natural person.

 If you set up a private limited liability company, you do not necessarily need any share capital for it.
 However, if you wish you can invest share capital in your company and use it, for example, for the initial acquisitions required in your business operations.
-On the other hand, if you set up a public limited liability company the shares of which are traded, for example, on a stock market, the minimum share capital is EUR 80,000.
+On the other hand, if you set up a public limited liability company the shares of which are traded, the minimum share capital is EUR 80,000.